 - Students will not be eligible to receive financial assistance from any source (federal, state and university) if they are in default on a student loan received through any federal program (Federal Perkins Loan, Federal Direct Loans, Federal Direct PLUS Loans, Federal Stafford Loan and/or Federal PLUS Loan).

 - Students awarded grants/scholarships from Felician University may not receive total grants/scholarships from all sources (institutional, federal, state and external aid) in excess of the total cost of tuition, comprehensive fees, and room & board, if applicable.

 - In no case can a student’s total aid package from all sources (grants/scholarship, loans, and/or Federal Work-Study) exceed the student’s cost of education.

 - Undergraduate students in their final semester needing fewer than 12 credits to complete their degree requirements will be considered full-time students.
 Note: Federal Student Aid Regulations supersede this policy when determining eligibility for federal aid.
 NJ grants will not be awarded on a full-time basis under this clause if the student was not enrolled full-time in the prior semester.

-All students who are selected by the federal, the state agency or Felician College for verification will be required to provide additional documentation which demonstrates the accuracy of the data which was previously reported on a financial aid application (FAFSA).
+All students who are selected by the federal, the state agency or Felician University for verification will be required to provide additional documentation which demonstrates the accuracy of the data which was previously reported on a financial aid application (FAFSA).
 Students will be given approximately one month to provide the information once it is requested.
 Failure to complete the verification process may result in cancellation of financial aid.